 Resistance to antifungal compounds is constantly rising to the point at which it is a critical factor in determining medical policy (Wiederhold 2017).
 To cope with this crisis, during the last 30 years several techniques have been employed in order to find new antifungals, including genome mining, synthetic biology, and exploring alternative microbial sources, such as marine microbes, and underrepresented taxa (Chevrette et al. 2019 and references within).
 Despite such efforts, identification and development of new antifungals has showed limited success.
 During the last decades research has demonstrated that animal taxa such as the Arthropoda have been using antifungals for millions of years.
 Arthropods produce endogenous antimicrobial compounds or can make use of those produced by bacterial mutualists (Shanchez-Contreras and Vlisidou 2008).
 Arthropods are highly speciose, occupy many trophic levels within a wide range of heterogeneous ecosystems and offer a wide array of molecules and interactions for research.

 As microorganisms and arthropods co-evolved, production of antifungals was influential in defining ecological roles and interactions (Heine et al. 2018).
 Their secondary metabolites served to enable competition with other arthropods, to resist pathogens and, ultimately, to support growth and reproduction (Rohlfs and Churchill 2011).
 Thus, the tight regulatory control of antifungal metabolite formation in some model fungi represents an evolved chemical defence system favoured by selection not only against parasites but also animal antagonists (Rohlfs and Churchill 2011).
-The main use of such antifungals is to improve fitness but .
+The main use of such antifungals is to improve fitness but how they achieve their effects has not been fully resolved.
 This is particularly true in case of the apparent lack of development of antifungal resistances by parasitic antagonists.

 We propose a conceptual strategy of antifungal use in arthropods employing two main resources: endogenous antifungal peptides and antifungal-producing bacteria.
 Strategic knowledge acquired via observing these natural systems may offer insights by which to combat not only antifungal resistance but also to prevent development of resistances against antimicrobials in general (Hokken et al. 2019).
 Current analysis of arthropods and their mutualists offers many specific examples to indicate that such interactions provide an immense reservoir of potential antifungal compounds, but, more importantly, these systems have much to teach us about fine regulation and long-term strategic employment of such important molecules (Figure 1).